gracious-tech/copy.church/src/articles/1cor9/index.md

 In light of this understanding, let's go through 1 Corinthians 9, with parenthetical expansions to help smooth out the flow of Paul's argument.
 We'll use the Berean Standard Bible simply because [it's free](/initiatives/bibles/), but these comments also work for any of the major translations.

-The intention here is to help us recall what Paul means by terms, and apply what we know from the context.
+The intention here is to help us recall what Paul means by terms, applying what we know from the context.

 <blockquote>

 <sup>1</sup>Am I not free [_to do as I please_]?
 Am I not an apostle [_with rights_]?
 Have I not seen Jesus our Lord?
 Are you yourselves not my workmanship in the Lord? <sup>2</sup>Even if I am not an apostle to others, surely I am to you.
 For you are the seal of my apostleship in the Lord [_thus I have the rights of an apostle_].

-<sup>3</sup>This is my defense to those who scrutinize me [when I tell you to give up your own rights]: <sup>4</sup>Have we no right to food and to drink? <sup>5</sup>Have we no right to take along a believing wife, as do the other apostles and the Lord’s brothers and Cephas? <sup>6</sup>Or are Barnabas and I the only apostles who must work for a living?
+<sup>3</sup>This is my defense to those who scrutinize me [_when I tell you to give up your own rights_]: <sup>4</sup>Have we no right to food and to drink? <sup>5</sup>Have we no right to take along a believing wife, as do the other apostles and the Lord’s brothers and Cephas? <sup>6</sup>Or are Barnabas and I the only apostles who must work for a living? [_Surely we have the right to support just as the other apostles do._]

 <sup>7</sup>Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its fruit?
-Who tends a flock and does not drink of its milk?
-[Nobody does.]
+Who tends a flock and does not drink of its milk? [_Nobody does._]

-<sup>8</sup>Do I say this from [only] a human perspective?
+<sup>8</sup>Do I say this from [_only_] a human perspective?
 Doesn’t the Law say the same thing? <sup>9</sup>For it is written in the Law of Moses: “Do not muzzle an ox while it is treading out the grain.”
 Is it about oxen that God is concerned? <sup>10</sup>Isn’t He actually speaking on our behalf?
 Indeed, this was written for us, because when the plowman plows and the thresher threshes, they should also expect to share in the harvest.

-<sup>11</sup>If we have sown spiritual seed [of great value] among you, is it too much for us to reap a material harvest [of lesser value] from you? <sup>12</sup>If others have this right to your support, shouldn’t we have it all the more?
-[Thus we deserve support from you more than anyone else does!]
+<sup>11</sup>If we have sown spiritual seed [_of great value_] among you, is it too much for us to reap a material harvest [_of lesser value_] from you? <sup>12</sup>If others have this right to your support, shouldn’t we have it all the more? [_Thus we deserve support from you more than anyone else does!_]

-<mark>But we did not exercise this right.</mark> Instead, we put up with anything rather than hinder the gospel of Christ.
+<mark>But we did not exercise this right.</mark> Instead, we put up with anything rather than hinder the gospel of Christ [_by expecting support from you_].

-<sup>13</sup>Do you not know that those who work in the temple eat of its food, and those who serve at the altar partake of its offerings? <sup>14</sup>In the same way, the Lord has prescribed that those who preach the gospel should receive their living from the gospel.
+<sup>13</sup>Do you not know that those who work in the temple eat of its food, and those who serve at the altar partake of its offerings? <sup>14</sup>In the same way, the Lord has prescribed that those who preach the gospel should receive their living from the gospel [_through the support of others_].

 <sup>15</sup><mark>But I have not used any of these rights.</mark> And I am not writing this to suggest that something be done for me.
-Indeed, I would rather die than let anyone nullify my "boast" [_which is really me humbling myself_].
+Indeed, I would rather die than [_compromise the sincerity of my ministry and_] let anyone nullify my "boast". [_While others boast, I humble myself and go without pay._]

-<sup>16</sup>Yet when I preach the gospel, I have no reason to boast, because I am obligated to preach [as God's servant].
+<sup>16</sup>Yet when I preach the gospel, I have no reason to boast, because I am obligated to preach [_as God's servant_].
 Woe to me if I do not preach the gospel! <sup>17</sup>If my preaching is voluntary [_which it isn't_], I have a reward [_being free to charge as I like_].
 But if it is not voluntary [_which is the case_], I am still entrusted with a responsibility [_as God's servant_]. <sup>18</sup>What then is my reward?
-That in preaching the gospel I may offer it free of charge [_seeking reward from God_], and so not [_seek material reward and_] use up my "rights" in preaching it.
+That in preaching the gospel I may offer it free of charge [_with reward from God_], and so not use[^use] up my "rights" in preaching it [_and take advantage of such material rewards_].

 <sup>19</sup>Though I am free of obligation to anyone, I make myself a slave to everyone [_giving up my rights_], to win as many as possible.

-<sup>20-27</sup> [_Paul continues the idea of giving up rights for the sake of others and being self-disciplined rather than living as we please_]
+<sup>20-27</sup> [_Paul continues the idea of giving up rights for the sake of others and being self-disciplined rather than living as we please._]

 </blockquote>